jonprovan/100322-VET-TEC-Java/week14/day02/notes/Spring Notes.md

       2. @EnableAutoConfiguration
       3. @ComponentScan here is where it finds our @Service classes and creates an instance of them
 - @Controller this tells Spring Boot the class contains methods for interacting with HTTP Client Requests
+- @RestController
-- TODO change @Controller to @RestController to avoid putting @ResponseBody on every method's return type (use @Controller for returninf html views and @RestController for returning json data)
+TODO change @Controller to @RestController to avoid putting @ResponseBody on every method's return type (use @Controller for returninf html views and @RestController for returning json data)
     - @RequestMapping lets us define in the API endpoint like `\shop`
     - @ResponseBody
     - @GetMapping, @PostMapping, @PutMapping, @DeleteMapping